Last month, my friend Cassie brought a new variety of Anthurium and assigned her daughter plant care.

 However, you can try a few things to alleviate the symptoms in your pets.

-- Rinsing the mouth with clean water to remove many oxalate crystals as possible.
+- Rinsing the mouth with clean water to remove as many oxalate crystals as possible.

 - If the symptoms are severe, consult your veterinarian or provide your pets with an appropriate pain reliever or antihistamine.

-Feeding milk to your pets may also help to reduce symptoms.
-Calcium present in the milk helps to bind with oxalate present in the plant parts.
+- Feeding milk to your pets may also help to reduce symptoms.
+Calcium in the milk helps bind with oxalate in the plant parts.

 Nevertheless, you can also rely on the following links to contact the emergency helpline for you and your pets.